alwaysdata/documentation/guides/gitlab.en.md

   * *Name*: GitLab
   * *Type*: User program
-  * *Addresses*: the address specified in the config.yml file - In our example `foo-gitlab.alwaysdata.net`
+  * *Addresses*: the address specified in the config.yml file - In our example `foobar.alwaysdata.net`
   * *Command*: `true`

-This site must listen on port `8100`, check in the help text of the *Command* field.
+This site must listen on port `8100`, check in the explanatory text of the *Command* field.
 This is normally the case, since it is the only site.

+{{% notice note %}}
+The default account’s username is *root*.
+You will choose its password at the first website connection and will be able to change the username afterwards.
+{{% /notice %}}